dcclogin/SereneAzure/notes/from-an-interpterter-to-a-CPSer.md

 Somehow you may have an intuitive thought: could we derive a CPSer from an interpreter, given the language (grammar)?

 This is a tutorial note that shows you how to **manually** perform such a derivation, or say, a transformation!

-We show how to quickly get an ANFer from an interpreter, then from ANFer to CPSer.
+We first show how to quickly get an ANFer from an interpreter, then from ANFer to CPSer.
 It's like a "two-pass" derivation.

+### Interpreter

 First, we should quickly go through the Call-By-Value interpreter of lambda calculus with some primitives: